FanChenNUS/FanChenNUS.github.io/_posts/2012-08-14-awards-scholarship.md

 -in National University of Singapore

 Internship
-- Agency for Science, Technology and Research (A*STAR) in Singapore - [display board](https://www.a-star.edu.sg/ihpc/internship/chen-fan)
+-Agency for Science, Technology and Research (A*STAR) in Singapore - [display board](https://www.a-star.edu.sg/ihpc/internship/chen-fan)

 ### 2015-2018
 "China Graduate Scholarship",